 Tips and Variations

-You can use zip-lock freezer bags instead of containers.
-Force out all the excess air before sealing them, or—better yet—vacuum-seal the tomatoes if you have the proper equipment.
+- You can use zip-lock freezer bags instead of containers.
+Force out all the excess air before sealing them, or vacuum-seal the tomatoes if you have the proper equipment.

-You can use a baking sheet if you don't happen to have a suitable ceramic or glass dish on hand.
+- Use a baking sheet if you don't have a suitable ceramic or glass dish on hand.
 Line the sheet with aluminum foil, then slowly pour the olive oil over the tomatoes and sprinkle with the salt or herbs of your choice.
 You'll need about 3 tablespoons of olive oil for every two large tomatoes you prepare.
 Take care that the oil covers all their surfaces, then bake as you would if you had used a dish.